Promising results: P3D Bone ― A natural and bone-forming implant

 Tests have shown that the resorption speed and release rate of the pharmaceutical can be controlled by varying the fatty acid tail length.
 This allows for a local, long-term and controlled release of one or more additives from the bone implant.
 The P3D Bone can maintain a desired concentration and thereby maintain a level in the middle of the therapeutic window for long periods of time without reaching a toxic level or dropping below the minimum effective level as shown in the figure below.

-If you are interested in learning more, these results have been published in the peer-reviewed paper Composites of fatty acids and ceramic powders are versatile biomaterials for personalized implants and controlled release of pharmaceuticals by Martin Bonde Jensen et al. (Bioprinting, 2018).
+If you are interested in learning more about the potential of P3D Bone as controlled release drug depots, these results have been published in the peer-reviewed paper Composites of fatty acids and ceramic powders are versatile biomaterials for personalized implants and controlled release of pharmaceuticals.